Programs

 Three feet from bedroom windows

-The Jefferson Drill Site is located just three feet away from the nearest home, with active oil wells operating as close as 60 feet away from residents’ bedroom windows.
+The Jefferson Drill Site was located just three feet away from the nearest home, with active oil wells operating as close as 60 feet away from residents’ bedroom windows.
 In 1964, Union Oil Company purchased eight residential parcels of land in the middle of an already developed neighborhood.
 They demolished the homes in 1964 to make way for a drill site housing 36 wells.

-Neighbors often report smelling noxious fumes, disruptive and loud noises, and intense vibrations from the site's operations.
+Neighbors often reported smelling noxious fumes, disruptive and loud noises, and intense vibrations from the site's operations.
 The site also uses thousands of gallons of toxic, corrosive chemicals that are also carcinogenic and endocrine disrupting chemicals.

 Exposure to chemicals used in oil drilling operations leave families susceptible to symptoms ranging from nausea, headaches, nosebleeds, asthma and other respiratory illness, and increased risk of damage to the reproductive system, cancer, and cardiovascular disease.